 In the world of remote work and web-based productivity, there are several ways people can collaborate online.
 From the best communication tools to cloud storage that helps you create, every type of software service has collaboration features for you and your team.

-In this article, we’re going to cover a range of service providers, highlighting the best collaboration software for all types of situations.
+Follow along as our productivity experts cover a range of service providers, highlighting the best collaboration software for all types of situations.

 - Each of the online collaboration tools in this article will help improve communication and productivity with your teams: project management, instant messaging and cloud storage.